Kazakhstan travel guide

 Visa requirements

-You can visit Kazakhstan without a visa for up to 30 days.
+You can visit Kazakhstan without a visa for up to 30 days for business or tourism.
 You can make as many visa-free visits as you like, but you must not stay more than 90 days without a visa in any 180-day period.

-To stay longer (to work or study, for business travel or for other reasons), you must meet the Kazakh Government’s entry requirements.
+To stay longer, to work or study or for other reasons, you must meet the Kazakh government’s entry requirements.
 Check which type of visa or work permit you need with the Kazakh Embassy in the UK.
 Also see visa information from Kazakhstan’s Ministry of Foreign Affairs.

-From 1 January 2024, British nationals who apply for a visa or residency in Kazakhstan will be required to submit biometrics (fingerprints) as part of the application process.
+British nationals aged 17 or over who apply for a visa or residency must submit biometrics (fingerprints) as part of the application process.

 Travelling overland between Kazakhstan, Russia and Belarus